Tax Return Transcripts

 IRS DATA RETRIEVAL TOOL (IRS DRT) - UPDATE

 Beginning October 1, 2017, the IRS DRT will be available for students to use with the 2018-2019 FAFSA application.
 Additional security and privacy protections have been added to address identity theft concerns.
 Due to these concerns, tax information transferred from the IRS onto the FAFSA application won't be visible to applicants.
 Students will see "Transferred from the IRS" in the appropriate fields as shown below:

-There has been a significant change to income and tax information that students should be aware of when they complete their 2017-2018 Free Application for Federal Student Aid (FAFSA).
+There has been a significant change to income and tax information that students should be aware of when they complete their 2018-2019 Free Application for Federal Student Aid (FAFSA).
 Previously, students have been required to provide their most recent tax year information on their FAFSA.
-For example, the 2015-2016 FAFSA required 2014 income data and the 2016-2017 required the use of 2015 income data.
-The 2017-2018 will also require 2015 income and tax information as we transition to a new federal methodology known as “prior-prior” year income (PPY).
-This is a one-time situation where two award years will use the same 2015 income and tax information when completing the FAFSA.
+The 2018-2019 requires 2016 income and tax information (NOT 2017 income and tax information).

 Federal Pell Grant Program - Duration of Eligibility

 Once you have received a Pell Grant for 12 semesters (full-time), or the equivalent, you are no longer eligible for additional Pell Grants.